-- Enable cloud-delivered protection - Turn on attack surface reduction rules and [Antimalware Scan Interface] for Office [Visual Basic for Applications].8 - 41.
-Given that Defendant was storing the PII of its current and former customers, Defendant could and should have implemented all of the above measures to prevent and detect cyberattacks. - 42.
-The occurrence of the Data Breach indicates that Defendant failed to adequately implement one or more of the above measures to prevent cyberattacks, resulting in the Data Breach and data thieves acquiring and accessing the PII of more than seventy million individuals, including that of Plaintiff and Class Members.
+- Use Windows Defender Firewall - Enable tamper protection - Enable cloud-delivered protection - Turn on attack surface reduction rules and [Antimalware Scan Interface] for Office [Visual Basic for Applications].5 - 43.
+Given that Defendants were storing the Private Information of its current and former customers and employees, Defendants could and should have implemented all of the above measures to prevent and detect cyberattacks. - 44.
+The occurrence of the Data Breach indicates that Defendants failed to adequately implement one or more of the above measures to prevent cyberattacks, resulting in the Data Breach and data thieves acquiring and accessing the Private Information of, upon information and belief, hundreds of thousands of individuals, including that of Plaintiff and Class Members.